dotX-Automation/dua-template/README.md

 The main goal of this project is to offer a common, shared work environment that minimizes the time and effort required to set up prototyping and experimenting of new solutions, as well as to provide a common framework for teams that can be versatile enough to support any development workflow.
 It aims at achieving so by providing three main features: workspace organization for both development and deployment, hardware and operating system abstraction via Docker and middlewares like Data Distribution Services (DDS) and Robot Operating System 2 (ROS 2), modular structure for easy integration of multiple components into a single *macro-project* or control architecture, hence the name *Distributed Unified Architecture*.

-This project creates a common development environment making use of three tools:
+This project creates a common development environment making use of three tools, which are also the main dependencies:

 - Docker
 - Git
 - Visual Studio Code

+**Please read the rest of this document carefully to assess whether DUA is the right tool for your project, and to get all the information required to set up a new project based on it.**

 ### Why Docker?